romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

   // ssl can also be specified as an option:
   ssl: true,

+  // set `snakeCase` to true and all columns will be translated to snake_case
+  // snakeCase: true,

   // option for logging, false by default
   log: true,